 NIH is part of the US Department of Health and Human Services (HHS).

-5. Psychreg: Based in the UK, it is founded by Dennis Relojo-Howell, the world’s first blogger- psychologist.
+5. Psychreg: Based in the UK, it is founded by Dennis Relojo-Howell, the world’s first blog- psychologist.
 Psychreg is recognised as a Highly Commended Blog by the UK Blog Awards.

 Launched in 2014 as a directory, it soon evolved into publishing articles on psychology and mental health, hosting a podcast, and having its own open access publication.